-Table 5-1 Most relevant avoidance mechanisms to be used to prevent vulnerabilities

 These vulnerability guidelines can be categorized into several functional groups.
 Items 3, 10 and 11 are applicable to Exceptional and Erroneous Behaviours.
 Mitigation methods associated with Types, Subtypes, and Contracts include Items 1, 4, 6, and 9.
 Those techniques appropriate for Statements and Operations consist of Items 7, 12, and 14.
 Finally, Items 2, 5, and 8 are pertinent to Concurrency in applications.